ziapeltagames/six-winters/docs/brainstorming/ADVANTAGES.md

 * Test Boosts
 * Task Boosts

 It would also be good if the peak development in each track was fairly powerful.
+It also probably needs to be something valuable in the climactic mission?
+Since it will be purchased so late in the campaign?

 * Conquest (Timber, Ore)
    * Core Advantages